kubeshop/testkube/docs/docs/concepts/secrets.md

   namespace: testkube
 type: Opaque
 ```

+:::info
-Note: Postman is expecting to have the JSON object in the secret with the postman env file data json format:
+Postman is expecting to have the JSON object in the secret with the postman env file data json format:

 ```js
 {